Latest from

 The seasonal colour for "Ordinary Time" is green - traditionally the sign of growth, as seeds sown in the dark begin to emerge as green shoots.

-We look forward to welcoming you at either of our church services this coming Sunday.
+We look forward to welcoming you at our Patronal Festival Service at St James.

 Our Usual Pattern of Sunday Services is as follows: